SebastianGTTS/situational-business-model-developer/README.md

 [![Video for the Situational Business Model Developer](https://img.youtube.com/vi/1VszYMIb4xo/0.jpg)](https://www.youtube.com/watch?v=1VszYMIb4xo)

 A live demonstration of our tool is provided [here](https://sebastiangtts.github.io/situational-business-model-developer).
+Moreover, we provide a tutorial mode inside the tool for guidance in the most important features.